Computers, Wifi and Printer Services

 Public Internet Computers

 The library offers computers to the public for use in accessing the Internet as well as Microsoft Office software – Word, Excel, Power Point, Publisher and Access.

 USB DVD/CD Player/Burner and Headphones are available upon request from the Reference Desk.

 Computer Use Procedures

 To ensure fair and equal access for all library users, we require that you login with a VALID Northville District Library card and PIN (personal identification number).
-Computers are available for a 30 minute.
+Computers are available for up to 5 hours per day.

 If you do not have a library card, you may ask for a guest pass at the Reference Desk, but you must have valid identification.
 Guest passes are valid for 2 hours.